Mikoyan-Gurevich MiG-23

 The Mikoyan-Gurevich MiG-23 (Микоян и Гуревич МиГ-23; NATO reporting name: Flogger) is a variable-geometry fighter aircraft, designed by the Mikoyan-Gurevich design bureau in the Soviet Union.
 It is a third-generation jet fighter, alongside similar Soviet aircraft such as the Su-17 "Fitter".
 It was the first Soviet fighter to field a look-down/shoot-down radar, the RP-23 Sapfir, and one of the first to be armed with beyond-visual-range missiles.
 Production started in 1969 and reached large numbers with over 5,000 aircraft built, making it the most produced variable-sweep wing aircraft in history.
-Today the MiG-23 remains in limited service with some export customers.
+The MiG-23 remains in limited service with some export customers.

 The basic design was also used as the basis for the Mikoyan MiG-27, a dedicated ground-attack variant.
 Among many minor changes, the MiG-27 replaced the MiG-23's nose-mounted radar system with an optical panel holding a laser designator and a TV camera.